 Did you know?

-- More than 3 times as likely to be identified as having an emotional disturbance.
+- Three times as likely to identify Black students as having an emotional disturbance.

-- More than 3 times as likely to be expelled from school.
+- Three times as likely to expel Black students from school.

 The IDEA requires the Department to promote equity by identifying and preventing significant disproportionality.
 Looking at disproportionality data helps ensure that the right services are getting to the right students in the right way.

 Significant Disproportionality Resources

 Implementing disporportionality Regulations

 As these changes are implemented, the Department will continue to gather stakeholder groups to offer feedback and help design policies, practices, procedures and supports to address disproportionality.

 As you prepare EMIS student data, it is important to confirm the accuracy of discipline data submitted.
 The Department recommends special education staff work with personnel responsible for reporting discipline events to ensure accuracy of these data: